Best one-person tents for 2025 | Tested and reviewed

 ©LFTO

 We borrowed a test sample of all of the above brands for several weeks, mainly wild camping in the hills and mountains of Eryri (Snowdonia).
 This included backpacking stretches of several classic long-distance trails such as the Snowdonia Slate Trail (Llwybr Llechi Eryri), the Cambrian Way (Taith Cambria) and the Snowdonia Way (High Route).
+We also put a few through their paces during some stormy solo wild camps in the Lakes.

 Best one-person tents reviewed: